 COMMUNITY LEGAL INFORMATION Center (CLIC) at JULIEN AND VIRGINia CORNELL LIBRARY

-The Community Legal Information Center (CLIC) opened in July 2015 after the Vermont State Library’s law program closed in Montpelier.
-Financed by an annual grant from the Vermont Department of Libraries and operated by VLS librarians and staff, CLIC offers free legal reference services for the general public:
+The Community Legal Information Center (CLIC) is in its third year of operation.
+Financed by an annual grant from the Vermont Department of Libraries, and operated by VLS librarians and staff, CLIC offers free legal reference services to the general public.

-*Law librarians are unable to provide legal advice.
-Librarians are available to suggest legal resources and provide guidance about how to use sources.
-If you need a lawyer, librarians will provide information on potential sources of legal help.
+Please note: legal and library ethics requirements prohibit library staff from providing legal advice.
+Librarians are available to suggest legal resources and provide guidance about how to use sources; if you need a lawyer, librarians will provide information on potential sources of legal help.

 Julien and Virginia Cornell Library

 164 Chelsea Street | PO Box 60 |South Royalton, VT 05068